Books and Articles that feature Color Vowel®

 THE COLOR VOWEL® CHART AND COLOR VOWEL® APPROACH

-The Color Vowel® Approach is based on research and best practices in the field of second language teaching.
+The Color Vowel® Approach reflects best practices in the field of second language teaching.

 PRIORITIZATION OF STRESS AND VOWEL QUALITY